Initial Public Offerings (IPOs) In Philippines 2017

 What is IPO?

-IPO or Initial Public Offering is the first time a company’s stocks is offered to the public for purchase, the issuing company being the only seller and with a set IPO price.
-This price is announced before the offer period, wherein excitement in the market is generated prior the grand listing date.
+IPO or Initial Public Offering is the first time a company’s stocks are offered to the public for purchase, the issuing company being the only seller and with a set IPO price.
+This price is announced before the offer period, wherein excitement in the market is generated prior to the grand listing date.
 After this process, the company becomes ‘publicly-listed’ or ‘publicly-traded’.
-Once the IPO period is over, the sold shares are then traded just like other stocks with both the buyers and sellers coming from the investing public, or retail investors.
+Once the IPO period is over, the sold shares are then traded just like other stocks with both the buyers and sellers coming from the investing public or retail investor

 Another advantage of having a corporation’s shares publicly listed is the beneficial rate of stock transaction tax (0.5% of the gross selling price), as opposed to 5% to 10% rate of capital gains tax imposed on shares not listed with the PSE.

 What’s the role of IPO in PSE?

 The more IPOs are issued, the more positive the outlook of an economy is while declining issuance of IPOs signifies the decline of an economy.
 Basically, share prices have a high correlation to the economy.

 The PSE index has recently breached the 8,300 mark on the back of improving corporate earnings and the country’s economic fundamentals.